 Secondly, following advice from BRC insurers,with effect from 1st March 2015, anyone providing private tuition at the club field outwith normal meeting times will be required to forward documentary evidence of valid instructors insurance cover to the Club Secretary in advance.
 The Secretary will retain details of trainers insurance on file.
 If the trainer does not have suitable insurance, then they will not be permitted to teach on club premises.
 Members booking their own trainers are responsible for ensuring their instructor complies with this requirement.
 Failure to so will be a breach of Club Bye-Laws.

 USE OF CLUB FIELD

-|A reminders that the club field can only be used by members & must be booked IN ADVANCE, giving full details of date/time and name of instructor through Tricia Garnett on 07752581642.
+|A reminders that the club field can only be used by members & must be booked IN ADVANCE, giving full details of date/time and name of instructor through Shona Brearley on 07469 254 924.
 Further details on using the clubs facilities, the club Constitution & Bye Laws are available on the membership page |

 |For those of you who don't already know FRC now has its own Facebook Group.
 Check it out for all the latest news, gossip and updates.
 Please note only members can join & comment on the FRC Group. |